 Defending the Rights of Like-Minded Americans to Assist One Another

-We now go into the appeal process, first with the insurance commissioner’s agency itself, and if that fails, into the courts to seek judicial acknowledgement that our assistance to members in no way matches the WA State definition of insurance.
+We are now in the appeal process–starting with our filing requesting a stay of the cease and desist order, first with the insurance commissioner’s agency itself, and if that fails, into the courts to seek judicial acknowledgement that our assistance to members in no way matches the WA State definition of insurance.
 Worried that the decks are stacked in favor of the State of WA, especially early in the legal process, we have for nearly a year enforced a corporate austerity program, saving every available dollar and setting it aside to pay legal teams to take our fight into the courts if necessary.
 That fight has now become necessary.

 Important: Please be aware that the costs of fighting this battle are entirely separate and will not be drawn from the Network’s Legal Defense Fund, which is held back for the defense of members after self defense.
 That Fund is entirely for defense of members during the legal aftermath of self defense and it will not be used to fight this regulatory over reach.

 We have been in regular contact with Network members explaining this situation as it unfolded.
 Many members have asked if they could contribute financially to the fight, out of their profound belief that this organization must survive to protect our Network family members in the legal aftermath that follows self defense.

 If you share that belief, https://armedcitizensnetwork.org/join/fight-against-wa-insurance-commissioner provides options for online donations, or we welcome your phone call at 360-978-5200 Monday-Friday 8 a.m. and 4 p.m.
 Pacific Time.
 Checks and money orders, marked for “insurance commission fight” are welcome at ACLDNetwork, P O Box 400, Onalaska, WA 98570.
 Thank you for your wish to help!
 It is so very heartening to have you standing beside us in such a material way as we undertake this battle.